sensu/sensu-docs/content/sensu-go/5.16/guides/troubleshooting.md

 ---
 title: "Troubleshoot"
 linkTitle: "Troubleshoot"
-description: "Need to troubleshoot Sensu Go?
-Here’s how to look into errors, including service logging and the log levels you need to know about.
-Logs produced by Sensu services – i.e., sensu-backend and sensu-agent – are often the best source of truth when troubleshooting issues, so we recommend you start there."
+description: "Here’s how to troublshoot Sensu, including how to look into errors, service logging, log levels.
+Sensu service logs produced by sensu-backend and sensu-agent are often the best source of truth when troubleshooting issues, so start there."
 weight: 210
 version: "5.16"
 product: "Sensu Go"